 Endorphins are produced naturally in response to pain, but are also produced by human activities such as working out and laughing.
 Alcohol abuse also releases endorphins.
 Different parts of the brain release endorphins according to different responses, and alcohol releases endorphins in two different parts: the nucleus accumbens and the orbitofrontal cortex, which control addictive behavior and decision-making, respectively.

-A recent study conducted by a California research team dealt with alcohol’s effect on endorphins, and how that effect makes alcohol one of the most addictive substances.
+A study conducted by a California research team dealt with alcohol’s effect on endorphins, and how that effect makes alcohol one of the most addictive substances.
 Dr. Jennifer Mitchell participated in the study, saying it provided “the first direct evidence of how alcohol makes people feel good.”
 In the study, researchers examined the brains of 25 people, 13 of which heavily drank and 12 of which moderately drank.

 In all participants, alcohol increased endorphin release.
 “The more endorphins released in the brain region of the nucleus accumbens, the more pleasure the participants reported experiencing,” reported the Huffington Post on the study.
 “This finding suggests that heavy drinkers have brain changes that lead to increased feelings of pleasure from alcohol consumption.”